deepmodeling/DMFF/docs/dev_guide/arch.md

   </HarmonicJaxBondForce>
 ```

-will activate `HarmonicBondJaxGenerator.parseElement` method which is the value of key `app.forcefield.parsers["HarmonicBondForce"]`.
-You can use `element.findall("Bond")` to get a iterator of the `Element` object of <Bond> tage.
-For `Element` object, you can use `.attrib` to get {'type1': 'ow} properties in `dict` format.
+It will activate `HarmonicBondJaxGenerator.parseElement` method, which is the value of key `app.forcefield.parsers["HarmonicBondForce"]`.
+In this function, you can use `element.findall("Bond")` to get an iterator of the `Element` objects of <Bond> tage.
+For `Element` object, you can use `.attrib` to get properties such as {'type1': 'ow} in `dict` format.

-What `parseElement` does is parse the `Element` object and initialize the generator itself.
+What `parseElement` does is parsing the `Element` object and initializing the generator itself.
 The parameters in generators can be classified into two categories.
-Those differentiable should store in a `dict` named `dict`, and non-differentiable static parameters can simply be set as the generator's attribute.
-Jax support `pytree` nested container, and `params` can be directly grad.
+Those differentiable parameters should store in a `dict` named `params`, and non-differentiable static parameters can simply be set as the generator's attribute.
+Jax support `pytree` nested container, and the values of `params` can be directly grad.

-* `createForce(self, system, data, nonbondedMethod, *args)` pre-process XML parameters, initialize calculator. `System` and `data` are given by OpenMM's forcefield class, which store topology/atomType information (For now you need to use debug tool to access).
-To avoid break the differentiate chain, from XML raw data to per-atom properties, we should use `data` to construct per-atom info directly.
+* `createForce(self, system, data, nonbondedMethod, *args)`: It pre-processes XML parameters and initializes the calculator. `system` and `data` are given by OpenMM's forcefield class, which stores topology/atomType information (For now, you need to use debug tool to access).
+To avoid breaking the differentiate chain, from XML raw data to per-atom properties, we should use `data` to construct per-atom info directly.
 Here is an example:

 ```python
 map_atomtype = np.zeros(n_atoms, dtype=int)